Aperture connectors reference

 When protocol is "http", Aperture acts as an authenticated reverse proxy.
 Aperture forwards requests sent to /v1/connectors/<id>/<path> to the connector's upstream URL and injects credentials automatically.
 When at least one HTTP connector is configured, Aperture registers an aperture_list_connectors MCP tool so that AI models can discover available HTTP connectors.

 The authentication credentials configured on an HTTP connector are shared by all users with a matching connectors grant.
 Users must have a grant matching "connectorID/proxy" or a broader pattern like "connectorID/**" to access the proxy endpoint.
-Use the narrowest possible credential scope (ideally read-only) and do not put sensitive information in the description or context fields, which are visible to all users.
+Use the narrowest possible credential scope, preferably read-only.
+Do not put sensitive information in description or context.
+The aperture_list_connectors tool returns these fields to users who can call it.

 Allowed HTTP methods